 The purpose of the bankruptcy discharge is to give you a fresh start in life.
 The Bankruptcy Code gives you that in the legal sense, by relieving you of the obligation to pay your debts, so that you can start over.

 When Congress enacted the Bankruptcy Code, it believed that there should be no stigma or shame involved in needing to seek relief in bankruptcy.
-However, many debtors still feel guilty or ashamed that they have needed such relief.
+However, many people who have filed for bankruptcy still feel guilty or ashamed that they have needed such relief.

-Just as Congress has forgiven your debts so you should also forgive yourself for requesting such relief if you feel badly about it.
-Many people need such relief at some point in their lives, for a great variety of reasons.
+Congratulations on your fresh start.
+You certainly deserve it.
+You've gotten debt relief, and you have also hopefully gotten a lot of stress relief.
+Just as Congress has forgiven your debts, so you should also forgive yourself for requesting such relief if you feel badly about it.
+Many people need such relief at some point in their lives for a great variety of reasons.
 Whatever your reasons may have been you will not do yourself or anyone else any good by punishing yourself about it.
-So, learn what you can from this experience, wipe the slate clean in all respects, and good luck on your fresh start.
+So, learn what you can from this experience, wipe the slate clean in all respects, and best wishes and blessings to you on your fresh start.
+Hopefully there are much brighter days ahead for you and your family.